super0827/moebiusDungeons/README.md

 The project is based off of Sean Yager's gameified book titled ["Dungeons Of Amara"](https://gum.co/CsdPh)

 ## Moebius Dungeons is an Expirement in Vue.js
+Moebius Dungeons was developed as an expiriment while completing my Full Stack Certification from Austin Coding Academy.
+Over the course of 2020 the game took on many different iterations as my full stack comprehension grew.